Bauhinia petersiana: Medicine

-In Zimbabwe the Shona tribe uses the plants roots for medical reasons, such as for treating dysmenorrhoea and female infertility.
-In South Africa the plants pounded leaves when mixed with salt are used to cure wounds.
-Also, in majority of countries the macerated roots of the plant are used for treating diarrhoea.
+In Zimbabwe, the Shona tribe uses the plant's roots for medical reasons, such as for treating dysmenorrhoea and female infertility.
+In South Africa, the plant's pounded leaves, when mixed with salt, are used to cure wounds.
+The macerated roots of the plant are used for treating diarrhoea.
 Despite its widespread usage, the plant was never domesticated, and therefore was poorly documented.